-What are the differences between telematics and fleet management software?
+Do you know the difference between telematics and fleet management software?

-To help understand how each can help support fleet management decisions, you need to be aware of the capabilities of each in terms of what they are and what they do.
-This can then help you decide which, if not both, is best suited to your needs.
+This isn’t the case.
+To help you understand how they can help support your fleet management decisions, we run through the capabilities of each to help you decide which, if not both, is best suited to your needs.

 What is fleet management software?